adrian-y1/Socialfront/README.md

 The app has been crafted with user experience and interface design in mind, ensuring that it is both intuitive and easy to use.
 The user interface is sleek and responsive, allowing users to effortlessly navigate through the app and quickly find the features they need.

+This application was initially developed as a project for the "[CS50's Web Programming with Python and JavaScript course](https://cs50.harvard.edu/web/2020/)" course offered by Harvard University.
+Since then, it has undergone several enhancements and modifications to incorporate a wider range of features.

 ## Features

 - User registration and login